How to drive around roundabouts

 5. Use Mirrors and Blind Spot Checks: Regularly check your rear-view and side mirrors to be fully aware of traffic coming from behind.
 Before changing lanes or exiting the roundabout, don’t forget to check your blind spots for any vehicles that may be in your path.

-See also How to pronounce debauchery
+See also How to refresh quick add

 6. Be Predictable: Avoid sudden lane changes or abrupt stops inside the roundabout.
 Smooth and predictable movements help ensure the safety of everyone navigating the roundabout.